olu-rgb/production-ready-ml-pipeline/README.md

 ### General overview
 This project integrated a pipeline that combined high-dimensional genomic data with environmental timestamp data to predict the yield of milo plants.
-The project used a Gaussian Process Regression (GPR) model as a proxy for GBLUP to capture a composite three-way kernel that combined genetic, environmental, and genotype by environmental interaction signals for yield prediction.
+The project used a Gaussian Process Regression (GPR) model to capture a composite three-way kernel that combined genetic, environmental, and interaction signals for yield prediction.

 **Set up and run instructions**